ss1611/CS220-AU-portfolio-1/README.md

 **05/12/21**: Learned how to resize and centre images in GitHub readme.md files; edited the photo (quality/size and centrality) in the first blog post hyperlink.

-**06/12/21**: expanded 'education' setion and inserted CV.
+**06/12/21**: Expanded 'education' setion and inserted CV.
 Also converted this section to a hyperlink for aesthetic clarity.

-**08/12/21**: started potfolio overview - completed overview of the website segment.
+**08/12/21**: Started potfolio overview - completed overview of the website segment.
 All blog posts were also hyperlinked for clarity.

 <br>